mmusaib/react-native-text-input-otp/README.md

 <h4>Light Weight and <b>Robust</b> Splitted Text Input.</h4>

--   Design skeleton loading screen of your choice
+-   Design split OTP component of your choice
--   Pass colors of your choice
+-   Pass number of OTP digits by your choice
--   Powered by Reanimated 3
+-   Fully Customizable by props
+-   Very Easy to use
 -   Make your apps professional in UI/UX